RgbTrouw/Qs-Messenger/README.md

 * Status messages and private messages are processed in the format ascii(hex) code.

-* All server requests are in ascii, except for files which are binary with and attached temporary prefix/ header.
+* All server requests are in ascii, except for files which are binary with an attached temporary prefix/ header.

 * Account passwords are processed/ sent/ stored as `hash 256` twice. ( hash256(hash256(password)) )